 Jaws Screen Reader

 JAWS is the most popular screen reader worldwide.
-You can download a free demo from the Freedom Scientific website but there is a fee to download the full version.
+You can download the latest version of JAWS from Freedom Scientific

 Window-Eyes is a powerful screen reader with features and a pricing structure similar to JAWS.